Reduce Warehouse Inventory Errors

-- Storing too Much Inventory: One effective way to prevent warehouse tracking errors is to reduce the size of your inventory in terms of the number of individual products you carry and the volume of each item you have on hand.
-Wholesalers are especially vulnerable to storing too much inventory, because they often buy large quantities of an item at once in order to benefit from bulk quantity discounts.
+One effective way to prevent warehouse tracking errors is to reduce the size of your inventory in terms of the number of individual products you carry and the volume of each item you have on hand.
+Wholesalers are especially vulnerable to storing too much inventory because they often buy large quantities of an item at once to benefit from bulk quantity discounts.

-If a bulk deal is simply too good to turn down, talk to your supplier about breaking up the delivery into smaller shipments, delivered on an as needed basis.
-A WMS can send you an alert when your inventory of a certain item falls to a pre-determined level so you’ll know when to order more of that product.
+If a bulk deal is simply too good to turn down, talk to your supplier about breaking up the delivery into smaller shipments delivered on as needed.
+A WMS can send you an alert when your inventory of a certain item falls to a pre-determined level, so you’ll know when to order more of that product.
 A WMS can also generate a purchase order for you so that you won’t have to prepare one manually.
-This capability not only makes it less likely that a mistake will be made, it also decreases the chances that you’ll run out of products when you need them the most.
+This capability makes it less likely that a mistake will be made and decreases the chances that you’ll run out of products when you need them the most.

 By performing housekeeping at the end of each shift, you’re setting the following shift up for success, because they won’t have to begin their workday by cleaning up after your other employees.
 Cleaning at the close of every shift can help build a sense of comradery between your employees even if they work at different times because leaving a tidy workspace for others shows you respect the work they do and the space they do it in.